 3. Work with friends to collect referral bonuses.
 The advisory fees on my Wealthfront account are waived on the first $20,000, because I referred three friends to the service, with another on the way.
 Similarly, Chase Sapphire Preferred will throw you 10,000 points for each new cardholder you refer, up to a maximum 50,000 points.

 4. Buy family plan streaming packages.
 For the longest time, my fiancée and I were paying $10 a month each for Spotify, until we realized the family plan—which has six slots—only costs $15.
 We promptly switched over, saving $5 a month and offering free seats to the rest of our family.
 Netflix has a similar pricing structure: $8 gets you one “screen,” but for $12 you can have four people use the account.

 5. Collect change in a jar and then use it to splurge once a year.
 Every August, my fiancée and I empty our change jar and spend the proceeds on dinner at Balthazar in Manhattan.
 (Don’t worry, we first convert our coins to folding money.)
 Usually, this covers at least $100 of our meal—giving us a guilt-free fancy dinner.

-Steven Aguiar’s previous blogs were Going It Alone and Why I Invest With a Robo-Advisor.
+Steven Aguiar’s previous articles were Going It Alone and My Robo and Me.
 Steve is the founder of BlueWing, a B2B digital marketing agency.
-He majored in Economics and Hispanic Studies at Brown, and is a big fan of compounding interest.
+He majored in Economics and Hispanic Studies at Brown, and is a big fan of compound interest.